Levintsky/ML-tutorial/RL/Transfer.md

 	- RNN-based meta-learning
 	- Gradient-based meta-learning

+## General Transfer
+- **PathNet**: Chrisantha Fernando, Dylan Banarse, Charles Blundell, Yori Zwols, David Ha, Andrei A. Rusu, Alexander Pritzel, Daan Wierstra.
+PathNet: Evolution Channels Gradient Descent in Super Neural Networks.
+2017
+	-  Use agents embedded in the neural network whose task is to discover which parts of the network to re-use for new tasks;
+	- MNIST, CIFAR, SVHN;
+	- A3C on some games;

 ## Multi-Task
 - **UVFA**: Schaul, T., Horgan, D., Gregor, K., and Silver, D. (2015a).
 Universal value function approximators.
 ICML'15
 	- Multi-task Q-learning, Vg(s;theta) with g as the goal;